Purpose of the Ottawa Art Association

 For nine months of the year, members exhibit their work in the Foyer of the Ottawa Little Theatre at 400 King Edward Avenue, Ottawa.
 The Art Submissions occur on a Saturday morning in which members participate to submit, register, and hang the works.
 This is a friendly event that some members follow with Brunch.
 Two of these months are devoted to the Fall and Spring Awards shows.

 We also have nine scheduled presentations (Summer and December excepted) in which to meet other members, and hear a lecture, demonstration or critique of our submitted art work.
 Non members are invited to attend and will be charged a small fee of $5 at the door.
-These presentations are scheduled on the second Tuesday of the month at 7:00 pm., at the Sandy Hill Community Center's Conference Room, 250 Somerset Street East.
+These presentations are scheduled on the third Tuesday of the month at 7:00 pm., at the Heron Road Community Centre 1480 Heron Road, Ottawa, K1V6A5.

 The newsletter and website keep everyone up to date.
 Outings are regularly arranged and normally advertised in the newsletter.